grandchild/vis_avs_blog/content/posts/01-here-be-monkeys.md

 After that comes the big work of separating the UI, porting to Linux, and _finally_ getting some semblance of an automated testing setup installed, so that trivial regressions don't happen quite so often.
-And maybe we'll see some 64-bit action sometime after that?
+And maybe there will be some 64-bit action sometime after that?

 We'll see...